Malmadork/cookies/README.md

  * [OPTIONAL] - Matches: Must be a string, case-sensitive */
-Cookies.storage.all(); //Returns all localstorage data Cookies.storage.all('mySto') //Returns all storage objects that match "my"
+Cookies.storage.all(); //Returns all localstorage data Cookies.storage.all('mySto') //Returns all storage objects that match "mySto"
 ```

 # Other